-5.3.2 The PDA and the wider Old Mears site is in an area characterised under the Historic Landscape Characterisation of 'mudflats', which is immediately adjacent to an industrial area surrounded by other mudflats and coastal wetlands.
-It is only with the advent of the sea wall defences in this area in the 1960s, that the land could be formally utilised (Fig. 18).
+5.3.2 The PDA and the wider site are in an area characterised under the Historic Landscape Characterisation of 'other industry', which is immediately adjacent to mudflats to the north and coastal wetlands to the south and south east (Fig. 18).

 5.3.3 There is just one ESHER entry for this area being that of the railway that opened in 1854 as a goods line from Rye to Rye Harbour (MES18926).
-It passed close to the PDA south of the present Harbour Road as well as there being a short line that supported the chemical works to the west of the PDA.
-The line closed in 1962.
+It passed through the northern part of the PDA, south of the present Harbour Road.
+Adjacent to the north east corner of the PDA was a level crossing as part of the line (MES8438).